breuHQ/terraform-aws-rds/README.md

 # Network module with VPC and subnets

-Opinionated terraform module to setup networking in AWS, containing a VPC, public and private networks with an internet gateway.
+Opinionated terraform module to setup AWS RDS in a given VPC and a private subnet.

 ## Intputs